State Children's Ombudsman Offices

 |

 The Office of Ombudsperson for Families is an independent state agency.
-There are four ombudspersons working with four different communities of color.
-Each Ombudsperson works independently from, but in collaboration with, each of the following groups: the Indian Affairs Council, the Chicano Latino Affairs Council, the Council on Black Minnesotans, and the Council on Asian-Pacific Minnesotans.
+There are three ombudspersons working with three different communities of color.
+Each Ombudsperson works independently from, but in collaboration with, each of the following groups: the Minnesota Council on Latino Affairs; the Council for Minnesotans of African Heritage; and the Council on Asian-Pacific Minnesotans

 |